 Objects move when force is applied to them.
 Explore motion using a toy car and an inclined plane.
 Create a ramp (inclined plane) using a board and a stack of books or a long piece of cardboard and a box.
 Hold a toy car at the top of the ramp and release it.
 Record your data and conclusions in a science notebook:

-- What did you notice? - Describe the car's movement using words like zig-zag, fast, slow, and straight. - Describe where the car stops using position words like below, beside, and between. - How is the movement of the car affected if you push it before releasing it?
+- What do you notice? - Describe the car's movement using words like zig-zag, fast, slow, and straight. - Describe where the car stops using position words like below, beside, and between. - How is the movement of the car affected if you push it before releasing it?

-Extension: Use different materials (bubble wrap, foil, sticks, etc.) on the ramp you built.
+Extension: Use different materials (bubble wrap, foil, sticks, etc) on the ramp you built.
 How did adding these materials affect the movement of the car?

 Engineers consider how movement will impact things they build.
 For example, will a design withstand strong winds or a crash?
-Learn about geometry and design from the slide show at this link: https://bit.ly/30qcC8K
+Look at the slide show to learn about geometry and design: https://bit.ly/30qcC8K

 Using toothpicks and gumdrops, create a structure that can hold a plastic egg.
 Use triangles, squares, rectangles, or hexagons in the design.
-The structure must include an opening large enough for the egg to enter and exit and be able to contain the egg when it is dropped.
+There must be an opening large enough for the egg to enter and exit.
+The structure must contain the egg when dropped.